-I went through the whole line of thought — some of it out loud with the sales clerk — some of it I just kept to myself: “Sears has camera experts?
-Hmmm… didn’t know that.”
+I went through the whole line of thought (some of it out loud with the sales clerk, some of it I just kept to myself), “Sears has camera experts?
+Hmmm… I didn’t know that.”

 After being routed to 3 different people, the last one seemed familiar with the process.
 He said they “box it up and ship it via UPS to a camera repair place in Texas.”
 (He actually mentioned the city, but I don’t recall it now.)

 So I waited a few days, then I called again.
-When I asked how to “start the process” of getting the “preventive maintenance check” on my camera, he said to just take the camera into the store where you bought it — then go to the Repairs department.
+When I asked how to “start the process” of getting the “preventive maintenance check” on my camera, he said to just take the camera into the store where I bought it — then go to the “Repairs department.”

-When I mentioned that I’d been told that Sears “ships cameras via UPS to a different repair & cleaning location somewhere in Texas”, he seemed to vaguely recall hearing something like that before.
+When I mentioned that I’d been told that Sears “ships cameras via UPS to a different repair & cleaning location somewhere in Texas,” he seemed to vaguely recall hearing something like that before.
 He said, to be sure, I’d better just go back to the camera department and see if they could help.

 Does Anyone At Sears Know How To Get A Camera Serviced?

 He phoned one of his bosses.
 They gave me a phone number to call to schedule the cleaning with Canon directly, at which point Canon would (supposedly) send me a box to ship my camera to them.

-He made a note in their company computer system and said that note was being broadcast to all Canon managers alerting them to the fact that Sears was selling such MPA’s and giving out their phone number as the contact… just so their people would a) be informed and b) possibly confront Sears if they got enough phone calls on the matter.
+He made a note in their company computer system and said that note was being broadcast to all Canon managers alerting them to the fact that Sears was selling such MPA’s and giving out their phone number as the contact — just so their people would: A) be informed, and B) possibly confront Sears if they got enough phone calls on the matter.

 The next morning, I phoned the CSM back at my local Sears store.
 He was embarrassed that he’d sent me on a wild goose chase.
-(I must say, he was an admirable representative for the company, and I applaud his work ethic — for this and for how he managed to resolve all this in the end.)
+(I must say, he was an admirable representative for the company, and I applaud his work ethic — for this and for how he managed to resolve all of this in the end.)